keith-ratcliffe/cloud-basher/_docs-latest/tour/ingest-basics.md

 ## Configuration Basics

 DataWave Ingest is largely driven by configuration.
-Below we'll use DataWave's example **tvmaze** data type ('myjson' config) to examine the basic settings used to establish a data type within the ingest framework.
+Below we'll use DataWave's example *tvmaze* data type (*myjson* config) to examine the basic settings used to establish a data type within the ingest framework.

 {% include data-dictionary-note.html %}